p-org/P/Docs/docs/tutorial/clientserver.md

 ### Test Scenarios

-The test scenarios folder in P has two parts: (1) TestDrivers: These are collection of state machines that implement the test harnesses or environment state machines for different test scenarios and (2) TestScripts: These are collection of test cases that are automatically discharged by the P checker.
+The test scenarios folder in P has two parts: TestDrivers and TestScripts.
+TestDrivers are collections of state machines that implement the test harnesses (or environment state machines) for different test scenarios.
+TestScripts are collections of test cases that are automatically run by the P checker.

 The test scenarios folder for ClientServer ([PTst](https://github.com/p-org/P/tree/master/Tutorial/1_ClientServer/PTst)) consists of two files [TestDriver.p](https://github.com/p-org/P/blob/master/Tutorial/1_ClientServer/PTst/TestDriver.p) and [TestScript.p](https://github.com/p-org/P/blob/master/Tutorial/1_ClientServer/PTst/Testscript.p).

 ??? tip "[Expand]: Lets walk through TestDriver.p"
-    - ([L36 - L60](https://github.com/p-org/P/blob/master/Tutorial/1_ClientServer/PTst/TestDriver.p#L36-L60)) &rarr; Function `SetupClientServerSystem` takes as input the number of clients to be created and setups the ClientServer system by creating the `Client` and `BankServer` machines.
+    - ([L36 - L60](https://github.com/p-org/P/blob/master/Tutorial/1_ClientServer/PTst/TestDriver.p#L36-L60)) &rarr; Function `SetupClientServerSystem` takes as input the number of clients to be created and configures the ClientServer system by creating the `Client` and `BankServer` machines.
 The [`CreateRandomInitialAccounts`](https://github.com/p-org/P/blob/master/Tutorial/1_ClientServer/PTst/TestDriver.p#L25-L34) function uses the [`choose`](../manual/expressions.md#choose) primitive to randomly initialize the accounts map.
-    - ([L3 - L22](https://github.com/p-org/P/blob/master/Tutorial/1_ClientServer/PTst/TestDriver.p#L3-L22)) &rarr; Machines `TestWithSingleClient` and `TestWithMultipleClients` are simple test driver machines that setup the system to be checked by the P checker for different scenarios.
-In this case, test the ClientServer system by first randomly initializing the accounts map and with one `Client` and with multiple `Client`s (between 2 to 4)).
+    - ([L3 - L22](https://github.com/p-org/P/blob/master/Tutorial/1_ClientServer/PTst/TestDriver.p#L3-L22)) &rarr; Machines `TestWithSingleClient` and `TestWithMultipleClients` are simple test driver machines that configure the system to be checked by the P checker for different scenarios.
+In this case, test the ClientServer system by first randomly initializing the accounts map and then testing it with either one `Client` or with multiple `Client`s (between 2 and 4)).

 ??? tip "[Expand]: Lets walk through TestScript.p"
-    P allows programmers to write different test cases each of which can be checked separately and each can use a different test driver that triggers different behaviors in the system under test using different system configurations and input generators.

-    - To better understand the P test cases, please look at manual: [P test cases](../manual/testcases.md).
+    P allows programmers to write different test cases.
+Each test case is checked separately and can use a different test driver.
+Using different test drivers triggers different behaviors in the system under test, as it implies different system configurations and input generators.
+To better understand the P test cases, please look at manual: [P test cases](../manual/testcases.md).
     - ([L4 - L16](https://github.com/p-org/P/blob/master/Tutorial/1_ClientServer/PTst/Testscript.p#L4-L16)) &rarr; Declares three test cases each checking a different scenario and system.
 The system under test is the `union` of the modules representing each component in the system (manual: [P module system](../manual/modulesystem.md#union-module)).
+    - In the `tcSingleClientAbstractServer` test case, instead of composing with the Bank module, we use the AbstractBank module.
+Hence, in the composed system, whenever the creation of a BankServer machine is invoked the binding will instead create an AbstractBankServer machine.

 ### Compiling ClientServer